might-and-magic/mmarch/README.md

 ### Linux / macOS (Rust)

 A cross-platform Rust port is available in the `mmarch-rust/` directory.
 It has the same CLI interface and behavior as the Delphi version (outputs use CRLF line ending as well).
 It is used to build Linux and macOS versions.
+See [§ Known differences between Rust and Delphi versions](#known-differences-between-rust-and-delphi-versions) for minor gaps.

 ```bash
 cd mmarch-rust